Fractals and the monadic second order theory of one successor: Type A expansions without dimension coincidence

-Whenever $\mathscr{R}$ is type B, we know that $\mathscr{R}$ defines an isomorphic copy of $\mathscr{B}$ by Theorem \ref{thm:old}(1).
-In this section we show that in Statement (ii) of Theorem B the statement ``defines an isomorphic copy of $\mathscr{B}$'' can not be replaced by the stronger statement ``is type B'', even under the stronger assumption that $\dim X < \dim_{\text{Hausdorff}} X$.
-We do so by giving an example of a type A expansion that defines a compact zero-dimensional subset of $\mathbb{R}$ with positive Hausdorff dimension (and hence positive packing dimension).
-Our construction is based on the following application of Friedman and Miller~\cite[Theorem A]{FM-sparse}.
+Whenever $\mathcal{R}$ is type B, we know that $\mathcal{R}$ defines an isomorphic copy of $\mathcal{B}$ by Fact \ref{thm:old}(1).
+In this section we show that in Statement (ii) of Theorem B the statement ``defines an isomorphic copy of $\mathcal{B}$'' cannot be replaced by the stronger statement ``is type B'', even under the stronger assumption that $\dim X < \dim_{\text{Hausdorff}} X$.
+We do so by giving an example of a type A expansion that defines a compact subset of $\mathbb{R}$ with topological dimension 0 and positive Hausdorff dimension, and hence positive packing dimension.
+Our construction is based on the following reformulation of a result by Friedman and Miller~\cite[Theorem A]{FM-sparse}.